Mentu

 Get started in 3 steps

-2. Set your API keymentu auth login you@example.com — see API Keys
+2. Set your API key.
+Run mentu auth login you@example.com.
+See API Keys.

 3. Create and run a script: